UCSOAR/.github/profile/README.md

 This Organization will host all SOAR programs.

+# Reccomended Workflow

+Use the following steps when trying to contribute to this organization.
+Please read the [General Github Usage Guidelines](#General-Github-Usage-Guidelines) section for detailed infromation on these steps.

+1. Clone the repository
+2. Create a branch
+3. Commit your work
+4. Create a Pull Request (PR) when you are ready to merge it into the master branch
+5. Get the PR code reviewed and then Squash and Merge it.

 # General Github Usage Guidelines

 1. Reach out to the software executive team if you would like to add a new repository.